This is a guide all about backpacking Puerto Rico!

 Using different platforms like Airbnb and Couchsurfing you can find alternative accommodation.

-I prefer to travel with a more modest budget these days but see my travel bible for more tips on how to keep costs down.
+I try to travel on a more modest budget these days but see these hostels in Puerto Rico for ideas on how you can keep costs down.

 Map of Puerto Rico